How much do solar panels cost?

 Solar panels are made up of many solar cells that have been joined together.
 These cells are made using materials that have a photoelectric effect, which means that they produce electricity when they’re struck by photons (i.e., light).
 Solar cells capture the electricity produced when the photoelectric materials are hit by sunlight, and send that electricity to an inverter.
 This inverter then transforms the electricity from direct current (DC) into a form that can be used in your home: alternating current electricity (AC).
 In most cases, the system also includes batteries, which store excess power until you need it.

 What solar incentives are available?

 Renewable Energy Corporation helps you obtain the maximum tax credit and rebates for your solar installation.
-We’ll handle all necessary applications for federal, state and local solar incentives.
-Not only does this simplify the process for you, it also ensures you don’t miss any incentives.
-We can even find tax credits and other incentives you — and other solar installers — may not know about.
+We handle all the necessary applications for federal, state and local solar incentives.
+Not only does this simplify the process for you, it also ensures that you don’t miss any incentives.
+We can even find tax credits and other incentives that you and other solar installers may not know about.